 The Libby Growth Policy is an official public document adopted by the City of Libby as a guide for future growth of the City.
-The primary purpose of developing the Libby Growth Policy is to help the public and local define objectives, officials set priorities, and seek solutions to long term issues.
+The primary purpose of developing the Libby Growth Policy is to help the public and local officials define objectives, set priorities, and seek solutions to long term issues.
 The Growth Policy is not a law or regulation, but rather the adopted policy when making land use decisions for the community.
 The City Council must be guided by and give consideration to the general policy and pattern of development set out in the Growth Policy.
-In addition, new development proposals should be evaluated in terms of their compliance with the goals and objectives of the Growth
+In addition,